You can now see your bank statements in the Mobile Banking app and Online Banking.

 Choose 'Statements and documents' from the menu

-We'll also send you an email when you have a new document to view.
-You can choose to go paper-free on some or all of your eligible accounts, and you can change your paper-free preferences any time you like.
+Once you click 'Paper-free preferences', you can go paper-free on some or all of your eligible accounts.
+You can change your preferences any time you like.

 Other ways to bank